 4) CONSULT WITH AN EXPERIENCED CIVIL RIGHTS ATTORNEY

 It is important that you discuss your claims with an experienced civil rights attorney, and it is important that you identify an attorney who has the necessary experience with such claims.
-That attorney should give you advice as to whether the facts of your incident are sufficient to pursue a claim, what notice requirements apply, what time limitations apply to pursuing a claim, and what steps you should follow to pursue a claim for financial compensation.
-Sometimes the attorney will simply gave you advice and then ask you to follow up later; sometimes the attorney will meet with you to review documents, give you advice, and then ask you to follow up later; and sometimes the attorney will meet with you and have you sign documents in order to represent you.
+The attorney should give you advice as to whether the facts of your incident are sufficient to pursue a claim, what notice requirements apply, what time limitations apply to pursuing a claim, and what steps you should follow to pursue a claim for financial compensation.
+Sometimes the attorney will simply gave you advice and then ask you to follow-up later; sometimes the attorney will meet with you to review documents, give you advice, and then ask you to follow-up later; and sometimes the attorney will meet with you and have you sign documents to represent you.
 The attorney should explain the potential claims that you might pursue, under State and Federal law, and the different applicable Statute of Limitations time periods that apply to settlement or pursuing claims in court.

 5) FILE YOUR COMPLAINTS WITH THE PROPER AGENCIES

 It is usually preferable to have your complaint investigated by police agencies or others who deal with such concerns.
 Often the agency involved has an Internal Affairs Division to investigate citizen complaints of crimes or misconduct by police officers.
-Some communities have a Fire & Police Commission, whose duties include investigating complaints or monitoring investigations.
+Some communities have a Fire and Police Commission, whose duties include investigating complaints or monitoring investigations.
 You may also file complaints with the County District Attorney, State Department of Justice, or U.S. Attorney’s Office.
-Most will have citizen complaint forms to complete.
-If you file a complaint form, keep a copy for yourself, to provide to an attorney who may review your claim.
+Most will have citizen complaint forms for you to complete.
+If you file a complaint form, keep a copy for yourself to provide to an attorney who may review your claim.
 Also, obtain a copy that reflects the date and time you filed it.
-If you were charged with a crime, review the complaint form with your criminal defense attorney before you file it, to insure you are not stating something that might be used against you in any pending case.
-You may also wish to review it with a civil rights attorney.
+If you were charged with a crime, review the complaint form with your criminal defense attorney before you file it, to ensure you are not stating something that might be used against you in any pending case.
+You may also wish to review the complaint form with a civil rights attorney.